Amitmund/amitmund/docs/index.rst

 Over here I will be making note of all my current understanding in a correct order, so that it will be easy for all of us to go through.

+..
+Note:: Please do select master while doing the build.

 .. contents::